Thomas, Rachel

 Stevens Competition Commission Winner 1999

 Rachel Thomas trained and worked as an illustrator before working in glass, graduating with a BA in Art and Design from Brighton University in 1994.
-After achieving her postgraduate teaching certificate in art and design, Rachel taught at Secondary level for a number of years in London whilst undertaking a course in stained glass under Paul San Casciani FMGP.
+After achieving her postgraduate teaching certificate in art and design, she taught at Secondary level for a number of years in London whilst undertaking an intensive course in stained glass under Paul San Casciani FMGP.
 She worked with Steve Clare ACR as a trainee conservator and glass painter at Holy Well Glass in Wells, Somerset, for seven years, before joining the York Glaziers Trust in 2005.
-In addition to her work as a conservator, Rachel is an acclaimed designer of new stained glass.

-Rachel won the prestigious Stevens Competition Commission in 1999.
+In addition to her work as a conservator, Rachel Thomas is an acclaimed designer of new stained glass.
+In 1999 she won the prestigious Stevens Competition Commission.
 Her winning design for a window to mark the Millennium for St Paul’s Church, Birmingham was commissioned by Birmingham’s Assay Office.
-She has gone on to design the first of four windows for New College, Oxford, for which she won the York Guild of Building’s craftsmanship award.
+In 2006 she designed the first of three new windows for New College, Oxford, for which she won the York Guild of Building’s Craftsmanship Award.
 Further windows have been designed and made by her for St Mary’s Church, Uggeshall, Suffolk; Queen Margaret’s School, Escrick, nr York; and Radley College near Oxford in 2021.

 The Worshipful Company of Glaziers and the Stevens Competition

-The Worshipful Company of Glaziers was founded in 1328 and remains dedicated to the art and craft of stained glass.
-In recent times the emphasis has moved from the protection of the personal economic welfare of Glaziers to the preservation of the heritage of stained glass and the support of continuing high standards.
+The Worshipful Company of Glaziers first appears in written records in 1364-65 during the reign of Edward III, when the emphasis was on the protection of the personal economic welfare of Glaziers.
+However, in recent times the focus has shifted to the preservation of the heritage of stained glass and to the support of education in architectural glass art, design and conservation.

 This artist's work is highlighted at the following locations